 We’ve reviewed many audio interfaces here at Higher Hz, and in this article, we’ll be providing you with what we consider to be the best choices for 2023.

-We’ll tackle a wide variety of different units for both Mac and Windows users, USB and Thunderbolt, and home and professional studios alike.
+We’ll tackle a wide variety of different units for both macOS and Windows users, USB and Thunderbolt, and home and professional studios alike.

 While some of our choices are ideal for those of you with a limited budget, we’ve also included several interfaces on the higher end to give you a more well-rounded idea of what’s best.

-These are the best audio interfaces in 2022:
+These are the best audio interfaces on the market right now: